 BSpPath (Hons), BMus (Perf), CPSP

 Nicole is one of our Principal Speech Pathologists in the Voice Medicine Australian team and an extremely accomplished and dedicated leading clinician.
-She has been practicing as a Speech Pathologist for over 15 years, primarily in the acute medical setting and with patients with voice disorders.
-She is an avid traveller and has worked in hospitals in the UK and more recently spent 2 years working in New York City in the area of laryngology – evaluating and treating patients with disorders of voice, upper airway and swallowing, before returning to our practice in 2015.
+She has been practicing as a Speech Pathologist for over 18 years, primarily in the acute medical setting and with patients with voice disorders.
+She is an avid traveller and has worked in hospitals in the UK and later spent 2 years working in New York City in the area of laryngology – evaluating and treating patients with disorders of voice, upper airway and swallowing, before returning to our practice in 2015.
 She graduated as a speech pathologist from La Trobe University in 2004 with first class Honours, completing research in the area of voice.